VR-on-Linux/VR-on-Linux/Proton/README.md

 This list contains many VR titles which are *not* whitelisted or native (so you will not get support from Valve or the game developers) but were confirmed to work well.

-This was created because ProtonDB does not have a way to filter for only "VR Supported" or "VR Only" games.
+This was created because ProtonDB does not have a way to filter for only "VR Supported" or "VR Only" games, only by user tags: https://www.protondb.com/explore?selectedFilters=userTags&selectedTags=VR

 Tweaks may be required, and updates may change how well it works with Proton, so be sure to read the latest reviews on ProtonDB.

+Also check out the list of native/supported VR hardware and software [on Gitlab](https://gitlab.com/-/ide/project/vr-on-linux/VR-on-Linux/) or [on Steam](https://steamcommunity.com/app/250820/discussions/5/4839692156566904474/).

 + [A Fisherman's Tale](https://store.steampowered.com/app/559330) - [ProtonDB](https://www.protondb.com/app/559330)
 + [Acan's Call: Act 1](https://store.steampowered.com/app/501180) - [ProtonDB](https://www.protondb.com/app/501180)